sap-tutorials/Tutorials/tutorials/register-multitenant-app-saas-provisioning-service/register-multitenant-app-saas-provisioning-service.md

 ### Create SAP SaaS Provisioning Service Instance and Credential

 **1.** Create an instance and binding of SAP SaaS Provisioning Service by adding the following part to the deployment file `k8s-deployment-services.yaml`:
+> Replace `<subaccount-subdomain>` with the subdomain of your subaccount, and `<clusterdomain>` with the domain of your Kyma cluster

 ```YAML
 ################### SaaS Provisioning Service ###################